akpw/efst/README.md

     Mounted: /Volumes/MySecrets
 ```

-Now the mounted folder is where you put your plaintext data, with the encrypted version automatically stored in the backend "Dropbox/.my_secret_folder".
+The mounted folder is where you put your plaintext data, with the encrypted version automatically stored in the backend "Dropbox/.my_secret_folder".

 Un-mounting the plaintext folder is just as easy:
 ```